Galder (incantation): Etymology

-galdr (plural galdrar) and ġealdor or galdor (plural ġealdru) are derived from the reconstructed Proto-Germanic *galdraz, meaning a song or incantation.
-The terms are also related by the removal of an Indo-European -tro suffix to the verbs gala and galan, both derived from Proto-Germanic *galaną, meaning to sing or cast a spell.
+Galder essentially equates to "gale-der", or "yell-der", denoting something of galing (yelling, crying, singing).
+Descendants are derived from a reconstructed Proto-Germanic *galdraz, meaning a song or incantation.
+The terms are also related by the removal of an Indo-European -tro suffix to the verbs gala and galan, Modern English gale, both derived from Proto-Germanic *galaną, meaning to sing or cast a spell.
 In Old High German the -stro suffix produced galster instead.

-The German forms were Old High German galstar and Middle High German (MGH) galster "song, enchantment" (Konrad von Ammenhausen Schachzabelbuch 167b), surviving in (obsolete or dialectal) Modern German Galsterei (witchcraft) and Galsterweib (witch).
+The German forms were Old High German galstar and Middle High German galster "song, enchantment".

-The Modern Scandinavian word for "crazy" (gal, gal, galen) is a derivative of the same root as galdr, and originally referred to someone whose mind has been distorted by a spell.
-Other related descendeds of these words are, að gala ("to sing, call out, yell"), gala ("to yell, crowing of a roster"), the latter component of English nightingale (from nihtegale), related to ġiellan, the verb ancestral to Modern English yell, also cognate with Dutch gillen ("to yell, scream").
+The Modern Scandinavian word for "crazy" (gal, gal, galen) is a derivative of the same root as galder, and originally referred to someone whose mind has been distorted by a spell.
+Other related descendants of these words are, að gala ("to sing, call out, yell"), gala ("to yell, crowing of a rooster"), the latter component of English nightingale (from nihtegale), related to ġiellan, the verb ancestral to Modern English yell, also cognate with Dutch gillen ("to yell, scream").

+Derivatives

+Various derivatives of galder exist, often terms for witch: